kennethbruskiewicz/notan/README.md

 # notan

+Not Any Distractions.
+Not Any Bullshit.
+And not any Privacy?
+Not Any Problem.
+Just what you need to work and play in private.

 Linux OS Configuration.
 In Guix and Nix.

-Not Any Distractions.
-Not Any Bullshit.
-Just what you need to work.

 ## Features